fsprojects/fantomas/README.md

 ## How to use

 ### Command line tool / API
-Use this command to install Fantomas as a dotnet SDK global tool:
+Use this command to install Fantomas as a .NET 5 SDK global tool:

 ```
 dotnet tool install -g fantomas-tool